gerw/mathbin/README.md

 ## Usage with Mac OS

-Most of the scripts and tools provided here work directly with Mac OS (tested Big Sur), only two terminal tools are missing/wrong
+Most of the scripts and tools provided here work directly with Mac OS.
+This is tested with Mac OS 11 Big Sur, but should work with Mac OS 10.15 Catalina as well, maybe even earlier; just note that with Catalina zsh got the default shell.
+The issue is, that two tools are missing/wrong

 * `grep` is different from the GNU grep used here (especially the option `-P` is not available on Mac OS)
 * `curl` is missing